gary-archer/oauth.apisample.nodejs/README.md

 ### SSL Certificates

-Certificates in the certs folder originate from the [OAuth Development Certificates](https://github.com/gary-archer/oauth.developmentcertificates) repository.\
+* Certificates in the certs folder originate from the [OAuth Development Certificates](https://github.com/gary-archer/oauth.developmentcertificates) repository
-See that repository's README file for further details on how certificates were created.